 Writing detailed, constructive script notes takes a great deal of time and thought, so in order to keep our basic entry fees as low as possible, we only ask our Judges to fill out a simple contest scorecard, as described on our Judging Procedure page.

 However, if you’d like your First Round Judge to take the extra time to write you several pages of thoughts and ideas about your script, along with an explanation of how your script scored and why, you may add Judge’s Feedback to your contest entry.
-The price for Judge’s Feedback through our Script Services program is normally $129, but when you request Judge’s Feedback along with your contest entry, you pay only $89.
+The price for Judge’s Feedback when purchased through Script Services is normally $129, but when you order Judge’s Feedback along with your contest entry, you pay only $89.

 PLEASE NOTE: Our Judges write notes for you on the day they read your script, while it’s fresh in their minds; therefore, if you want Judge’s Feedback, you must request it when submit your script.
 It cannot be added after the fact.

 All Feedback will be held here in our office as long as your script is still in the running for a prize.
 So, depending upon how far your script advances in the contest, your Feedback will either be emailed to you after the Quarter-Finalists are announced in July, after the Semi-Finalists are announced in August, after the Finalists are announced in September, or if your script advances to the Final Round of competition, you’ll receive your Feedback once the Winners are announced in October.

 Absolutely not.
 You retain all rights to your work.
 Neither the PAGE Awards contest nor its Administrators, Sponsors or Judges will attach themselves to your script as a condition of you being designated a Winner or receiving prize money, nor will we demand any percentage of any sales you make as a result of entering or winning the contest.
 The profits are entirely yours.